What happens to legal action after liquidation

 Once a company is liquidated, legal actions are suspended.
 Asset attachments are void.
 The liquidator will proceed or stay with legal action.
 Legal action refers to any summons, civil judgment, court application, or ongoing litigation are suspended.

 If your company is locked in legal action, it is worth considering liquidation as a cheaper and faster way to get rid of the problem.
-Talk to us during a FREE 15-minute call so that we can give you bespoke legal advice from a liquidation perspective.
+Talk to us so that we can give you bespoke legal advice from a liquidation perspective.

 Difference between void and suspended legal actions